The Impact of Acquisitions in the Biotechnology Sector on R&D Productivity: Conclusion

-Firm acquisition is one possible solution for sourcing external knowledge when technological change is fast-paced, and knowledge is complex such as in the biotechnology industry \citep{carayannopoulos2010}.
+Firm acquisition is one possible solution for sourcing external knowledge when technological change is fast-paced and knowledge is complex, such as in the biotechnology industry \citep{carayannopoulos2010}.
 However, to absorb new knowledge, the activities of the newly combined firms must be reorganised \citep{capron2001,karim2000,colombo2014}.
-The reorganisation of R\&D activities can translate into uncertainty and conflicts in the aftermath of the acquisition, and the creative labour force might decide to leave, hampering the potential benefits of the acquisition \citep{Ernst2000,paruchuri2006,Kapoor2007,Hussinger2018,arroyabe2020}.
+The reorganisation of R\&D activities can translate into uncertainty and conflicts in the aftermath of the acquisition, and the creative labour force might decide to leave, hampering the potential benefits of the acquisition \citep{Ernst2000,paruchuri2006,Kapoor2007,Hussinger2018,arroyabe2020,Kim2022}.

 As noticed in \citet{colombo2014} among others, the analysis of the impact of the acquisition on R\&D performance and inventors' departure is limited by causal ambiguity.
-Therefore, in this paper we apply a matched difference-in-differences approach to fill this gap.
-In particular, we focus on the wave of acquisitions of biotech companies in the Nineties as a well know example of acquisitions meant to absorb new knowledge.

-From the analysis, it emerges that the departure of inventors is significantly higher following an acquisition.
-We find that the turnover rate before the \ac{ma} event is equal to the control group, but in the 3 to 6 years that follow, this turnover rate goes from 15\% to 22\% above and beyond the control group.
-Interestingly, the descriptive analysis of inventor turnover by \citet{Ernst2000} finds that one-third of inventors leave their respective companies, a value in line with our finding.
-We find that having outside options, as measured by the number of patents filed by the inventor for external companies, is a strong indication of turnover.
-Moreover, senior inventors are more likely to depart.
-All in all, our results confirm that acquisitions have a significant and persistent negative effect on the turnover of the creative labour force, which might contribute to the reduced R\&D productivity after M\&A events.

-Our analysis also contributes to the literature on the relationship between technological similarity and post-acquisition innovation performance \citep{colombo2014}.
-We find that partial technological overlap with the acquiring company does lead to a lower turnover rate.
-However, when we increase the similarity between the treated and control firms, we find that only the most dissimilar inventors are more likely to leave.
-We also control if inventors' turnover might be due to induced relocation, but we do not find support for this potential determinant of inventors' departure.
-We find that relocation is a rare event and that there is no systematic difference across treatment groups and inventors deciding to stay or leave.
+Furthermore, few studies take the inventors' perspective, as it is challenging to track their innovation productivity at the individual level over a sufficiently long period after the acquisition \citep{Kapoor2007}.
+Therefore, in this paper, we apply a generalised difference-in-differences approach to fill this gap.